eHealthAfrica/aether/documentation/developers/mapping_instructions.md

     - 3: (optional) An anchor reference in the source to the referenced entity
 - *explanation and example:*

-    The simple case (not using the optional anchor references) of entitiy reference looks at the output of an Entity created in a previous mapping set and copies the value of the field.
+    The simple case (not using the optional anchor references) of entity reference looks at the output of an Entity created in a previous mapping set and copies the value of the field.
 This is often required when an ID is generated for an entity during extraction, and a reference must be kept using that new ID from other entities.

     For example, one might want to reference the newly created ID of a house in each resident's record.